gagan3012/archives/README.md

 ## Query generation

 The first step is to generate the queries that will be used to train the model.
-The queries are generated using the [GPT-4o](https://chatgpt.com/?model=gpt-4o) model, which is a variant of the GPT-4 model fine-tuned on the OpenAI GPT-4 model.
+The queries are generated using the [GPT-4o](https://chatgpt.com/?model=gpt-4o) model, which is a variant of the GPT-4 model.
 The queries are generated using the following prompt:

 ```markdown
 You are a smart and helpful assistant.